Home > Service Providers > Application Assistance

 • This authorization allows staff from certain designated community partner agencies to receive information about a client’s eligibility and benefits.
 The customer signs a form giving representatives of that organization this permission, and the organization keeps the form on file.
 Only certain organizations can use this form to receive this permission and it allows for continuity of information sharing and service, in case of staff turnover.

 Want to learn more about different application assistor roles?
 Hunger Free Vermont provides a deep-dive training into each of these different roles and how they work in practice.
-You may request a training on behalf of your staff!
+Request a training today!